 Burn it Down, Build it Up

-MISAKO&ROSEN, POP UP 'Artist Running', HAGIWARA PROJECTS, Im Labor, XYZ Collective
+Misako & Rosen, 'Artist Running', Hagiwara Projects, Im Labor, XYZ Collective

 By the late 70s he’d almost stopped working and it wasn't until 2013 that these early works resurfaced at WIELS in Belgium, Sean Kelly Gallery New York and then Liverpool.
 This new show points at the possibilities of memory and co-authorship.
 Early collages of 1973, made from torn-up magazines, with more than a hint of Rauschenberg, straddle “Memory of No Memory: Hat Piece,” 1970-1974, thought lost until recently, and photographs, taken by Dicky Landry, of “Mirror Piece,” 1972, at New York’s former 112 Workshop, now White Columns.